Mass Audubon Hires Jocelyn Forbush as Its First Chief Conservation Officer

 August 03, 2023

-Mass Audubon, the largest nature-based conservation organization in New England, has hired renowned environmental leader Jocelyn Forbush as its first Chief Conservation Officer in the organization’s 127-year history.
+LINCOLN, MA -- Mass Audubon, the largest nature-based conservation organization in New England, has hired renowned environmental leader Jocelyn Forbush as its first Chief Conservation Officer in the organization’s 127-year history.

 Forbush, who most recently served as Senior Advisor for Arts & Culture grantmaking with Fidelity Foundation, will lead Mass Audubon’s efforts to protect and restore resilient landscapes, conserve wildlife, and drive nature-based climate solutions across the Commonwealth.
 Overseeing the land protection and conservation science departments, Forbush will oversee conservation strategies and investments, build both government and non-governmental partnerships, and help guide growing ecological restoration and coastal resilience programs across the Commonwealth.